zabaldwin/zabaldwin.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Physics and Mathematics, The College of William and Mary, 2019
-* Ph.D in Nuclear and Particle Physics, Carnegie Mellon University, 2025
+* Ph.D in Nuclear and Particle Physics, Carnegie Mellon University, 2025 (expected)

 Work experience
 ======